October 11, 2019

 This session was part of a deal I set up with the Emory University Theater Studies department.
 They asked me to give a lecture to their students about how to get great headshots and how to find the right photographer.
 They also requested that I take headshots of any students who needed them.

 Here’s me from the lecture.
-I was a rambling dork, but the students seemed to enjoy it and take home some solid information and tips.
-Maybe I do know what I’m talking about?
+I was a rambling dork, but the students seemed to enjoy it and take home some useful information and tips.
 Unfortunately, I wasn’t a good enough salesman and only had one person show up for headshots.
 On the bright side, that meant I could slow play the session and spend more time with Todd to get stellar images.

 Todd is crazy talented – you can tell by how he carries himself that he’s a natural dancer.
 He’s currently a junior at Emory, with a desire to act and write after he graduates.
 After a quick chat to learn about his preferences, we decided on a slightly dramatic look for his headshots.
 With his awesome hair and 5 o’clock shadow, I thought something with good shadows would help show off his features and provide great depth and texture.